Pyrausta signatalis

 Pyrausta signatalis, the raspberry pyrausta moth, is a moth in the family Crambidae.
 It was described by Francis Walker in 1866.

+Range

 It is found in North America, where it has been recorded from British Columbia to Ontario, south to North Carolina, South Carolina, Texas and Arizona.
 The habitat consists of aspen parkland and grasslands.

-The wingspan is 18–22 mm.
-The forewings are bright pink or purplish with white antemedial and postmedial lines, as well as a white discal spot.
-The hindwings are light brown.
+Behavior

 The larvae feed on Monarda species, including Monarda fistulosa.